verilog-meetup/verilog-hackathon-education-kit-manual/manual.md

 # Verilog Hackathon Education Kit Manual
-> [!NOTE] I will be doing a template update before Noon Monday June 30... if you want to start thinking, please do, but maybe don't actually make edits.
 ---
 ### Delete Later - Do List - any one can pick these up and do them:
+> [!NOTE] 2025-07-04 - (STEAM Clown) - I will working on the Gates/Mux section labs today. connect on telegram or interact through this do when you push.
+> [!NOTE]❓- (STEAM Clown) - Suggest a better title for this document.
+Make some suggestions here to have this doc communicate better what we are trying to do.  "teaching verilg, showing steps to implement in hardware, help students gain a marketible skill."
-> [ToDo] 🚧- Update any section paragraphs to have breaks to make them more readable. make these breaks 78 characters to accommodate 78+CR+LF
+> [ToDo] 🚧- (AnyOne) Update any section paragraphs to have breaks to make them more readable. make these breaks 78 characters to accommodate 78+CR+LF

+### Delete Later - Notes to Writers:
+> [!NOTE] - Just so you know, I'm (STEAM Clown) an going to be just editing this doc in place, so if you make a fork, just make sure you check it in correctly
+> [!NOTE]🚧- I'm going to add a lab template, where we can each pick a lab and update that section.

 ### Delete Later - Methods to show progress:
 If you want to show you are still working or done, add the following:
-> [!NOTE]🚧- Construction emoji, means you are still working on this section
+> [!NOTE] 🚧- Construction emoji, means you are still working on this section
-> [!NOTE]✅- Done with this task
+> [!NOTE] ✅- Done with this task
-> [!NOTE]❌- red "x", means you are not done, have not started, or are in progress
+> [!NOTE] ❌- red "x", means you are not done, have not started, or are in progress
-> [!NOTE]📝- This is a note to others.
+> [!NOTE] 📝- This is a note to others.
 You can assign these notes to all or to a specific person.
-> [!NOTE]❎- If you see a note 📝 assigned to you or if you are going to accept it, replace it with a ❎
+> [!NOTE] ❎- If you see a note 📝 assigned to you or if you are going to accept it, replace it with a ❎

-### Delete Later - Notes to Writers:
+> [!NOTE] ❓- your name - Use this to ask a question to other writers/editors
-> [!NOTE] - Suggest a better title for this document
+> [!NOTE] 🅰️- your name - Use this to aswer the question
-> [!NOTE] - Just so you know, I'm (STEAM Clown) an going to be just editing this doc in place, so if you make a fork, just make sure you check it in correctly
-> [!NOTE]🚧- I'm going to add a lab template, where we can each pick a lab and update that section.

 ---
 ### Links That will be deleted later